Yugandhartripathi/harbor/README.md

 # Harbor

-A chrome extension for Cyberoam authentication with functionalities of login/logout, tracking data usage with a easy to use interface providing a smooth user experience.
+A chrome extension for Cyberoam authentication with functionalities of login/logout, tracking data usage with an easy to use interface providing a smooth user experience.

 ## Contributing

-- Fork this repo and then clone the repo with `git clone https://github.com/osdc/harbor.git` or you can use ssh too.
+- Fork this repo and then clone the repo with `git clone https://github.com/your-username/harbor.git` or you can use ssh too.

-- Now open chrome, naviagate to **Options** > **More tools** > **Extensions**
+- Now open chrome, navigate to **Options** > **More tools** > **Extensions**

-- Click on load unpacked and select harbor.
+- Click on load unpacked(visible only when in developer mode) and select harbor.
 Voila your extension is ready!

 - In case of any dilemmas you can create an issue or reach us at our [slack channel](https://jiit-lug.slack.com/messages).